 - Time axis (x-axis)

 To edit any one of these components, click on it, and the available options will appear at the top of the window, under the presentation properties tab.
-For more information see here: Editing text parts of chart
+For more information see Editing text parts of chart.

 Clicking on the x-axis gives you a variety of options under presentation properties.
-Here are a few that are specific to time charts:
+Here are some which are specific to Time charts:

 This controls the space between the rows in the case the labels on the axis are written on two rows.